Doctoral training sessions

 *Why focus on Open Science?

 Opening up science means first of all providing unhindered access to research results and data, for everyone.
-It also means exploring methods and procedures for scientific research that are geared towards these objectives and make scientific research transparent, reproducible and open.
+It also means exploring methods and procedures for scientific research that are geared towards these objectives and make scientific research transparent, reproducible, and open.

 The open science track was created to help doctoral students acquire the methods and tools they need to conduct open research.